The main provisions of the Ohio Mental Health Parity law can be found in sections 1751.01, 3923.28, 3923.281 and 3923.282 of the Ohio Revised Code.

 (1) Large Employer Group Plans: Large employers that provide group health benefit plans which include some form of coverage for mental health conditions or substance use disorders must provide benefits for mental health conditions and substance use disorders under the same terms and conditions as the plan provides for medical and surgical services.
 Large employers are defined as an employer having 51+ employees during a year.

-(2) Health Insurance Companies: Insurance companies providing major medical and surgical health insurance policies in connection with a large employer group health benefit plan must include benefits in their policies for the diagnosis and treatment of mental health conditions and substance use disorders on the same terms and conditions as the policy provides for the diagnosis and treatment of medical and surgical conditions and disorders.
+(2) Health Insurance Companies: Insurance companies providing major medical and surgical health insurance policies in connection with a small or large employer group health benefit plan, and insurance companies providing individual health insurance coverage, must include benefits in their policies for the diagnosis and treatment of mental health conditions and substance use disorders on the same terms and conditions as the policy provides for the diagnosis and treatment of medical and surgical conditions and disorders.

 (3) State and Local Government Plans: State and other non-federal government health benefit plans that provide self-funded group health plan coverage (coverage that is not provided through an insurer) may elect to opt-out from the requirements of the Act.